In everything give thanks; for this is the will of God in Christ Jesus for you (1 Thessalonians 5:17).

 She said, “I could not have written thousands of hymns if I had been hindered by the distractions of seeing all the interesting and beautiful objects that would have been presented to my notice.”
 By the way, many know Frances June Crosby so much better by the name Fanny Crosby, the great hymn and songwriter.

-Fanny Crosby blessed the Church and the world with songs that include: “Blessed Assurance”, “To God be the Glory”, “Redeemed”, “All the Way My Savior Leads Me”, and many others.
+Fanny Crosby blessed the church and the world with songs that include: “Blessed Assurance,” “To God be the Glory,” “Redeemed,” “All the Way My Savior Leads Me,” and many others.
 She is a tremendous example of one who lived with a grateful spirit and with an attitude of gratitude.
-Having this attitude was a great blessing to her, and she, in turn, was a great blessing to the Church and to the world.
+Having this attitude was a great blessing to her, and she, in turn, continues to be a great blessing to the church and to the world.

 Make it your goal to thank God in all circumstances.
 For, even in tough times, God really does run our cups over in blessing in so many ways (Psalm 23:5).

 Take time to thank and praise Him for His goodness.
 Don’t focus on the negative things in life.
 Focus on the blessings.
 It will change your whole outlook on life.
 Also, being grateful to God for His goodness will stir up joy.
 Be mindful too, that being genuinely grateful makes you instantly rich in the truest sense of the word.

 Ask God to anoint you today with the Spirit of praise and gratitude.